Currents on cusped hyperbolic surfaces and denseness property: Preliminary

 We denote by $M_G(X)$ the space of $G$-invariant (positive) locally finite Borel measures on $X$, and we endow $M_G(X)$ with the weak-$\ast$ topology, i.e., a sequence $\{ \mu_n\}$ of $M_G(X)$ converges to $\mu\in M_G(X)$ if and only if

 for every continuous function $f\: X\rightarrow \RR$ with compact support.
 Recall that a Borel measure $\mu$ on $X$ is $G$-invariant if for any $g\in G$, the push-forward measure $g_\ast (\mu)$ of $\mu$ by $g$ is equal to $\mu$.
 Recall that $g_\ast(\mu )(E)=\mu (g^{-1}(E))$ for any Borel subset $E$ of $X$.
 A Borel measure $\mu$ on $X$ is said to be locally finite if $\mu(K)$ is finite for any compact subset $K$ of $X$.
-We note that a locally finite Borel measure on $X$ is regular and hence satisfies the condition of a Radon measure.
+We note that a locally finite Borel measure on $X$, which is a locally compact Polish space, is inner regular and outer regular (see \cite[2.18 Theorem]{Rud86}), and hence satisfies the condition of a Radon measure.

 \begin{definition}[Geodesic currents and subset currents on hyperbolic groups] Let $G$ be an infinite (Gromov) hyperbolic group and let $\partial G$ be the (Gromov) boundary of $G$.
 Set

 and